swiftlang/swift-org-website/community/index.md

 * Directory of forum categories and email instructions are in the [forum section](#forums)
 * Source code for all Swift projects can be found on GitHub at [github.com/apple][github]
-* The Swift.org bug tracking system is maintained at [github.com/apple/swift/issues][bugtracker]
+* The Swift language bug tracking system is maintained at [github.com/apple/swift/issues][bugtracker]

 All communication within project spaces should adhere to Swift project's [Code of Conduct](/code-of-conduct).